laravolt/avatar/README.md

     // Whether all characters supplied must be replaced with their closest ASCII counterparts 'ascii'    => false,

+    // Image shape: circle or square
+    'shape' => 'circle',

-    // image width, in pixel
+    // Image width, in pixel
     'width'    => 100,

-    // image height, in pixel
+    // Image height, in pixel
     'height'   => 100,

-    // number of characters used as initials
-    'chars'    => 2,
+    // Number of characters used as initials.
+If name consists of single word, the first N character will be used 'chars'    => 2,

     // font size
     'fontSize' => 48,

     // Fonts used to render text.
-    // If contains more than one fonts, it will randomly choose which font used 'fonts'    => ['OpenSans-Bold.ttf', 'rockwell.ttf'],
+    // If contains more than one fonts, randomly selected based on name supplied 'fonts'    => ['OpenSans-Bold.ttf', 'rockwell.ttf'],

+    // List of foreground colors to be used, randomly selected based on name supplied 'foregrounds'   => [
+        '#FFFFFF'
+    ],

-    // list of background colors to be used
+    // List of background colors to be used, randomly selected based on name supplied 'backgrounds'   => [
-    'colors'   => [
         '#f44336',
         '#E91E63',
         '#9C27B0',